thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 - During step 5, the Origin MAY discard signatures for which they do not know the `keyid`.
 - During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by `Signature-Agent` header defined in Section 4 of {{DIRECTORY}}.

+Origin MAY require the `nonce` to satisfy certain constraint: be globally unique using a global nonce store, be unique to a specific location or time window using a local cache, or not constraint at all.

 ## Key Distribution and Discovery